Autism Treatment for Adults, Signs of High-Functioning Autism in Adults, Diagnosis of Autism in Adults, Types of Therapies for Autism

-There are many social services programs and other resources that can help people with ASD.
+Many social services programs and other resources can help people with ASD.
 Here are some tips for finding these additional services:

 Contact your doctor, local health department, school, or autism advocacy group to learn about special programs or local resources.